Sivanirosh/PINNs_for_Engineers/docs/README.md

 5. Experiment with tools like DeepXDE. 🛠️
 6. Dive into advanced research and topics. 🚀

+---

-create a series of tutorial and practical example to introduce engineers to Physics Informed Neural Network.By following this roadmap, you’ll gradually build a strong understanding of physics-informed neural networks, from the fundamentals to the cutting edge.
+By following this roadmap, you’ll gradually build a strong understanding of physics-informed neural networks, from the fundamentals to the cutting edge.
 Enjoy the journey! 🌟